| |

 5. Stir until everything is combined.

-6. Pour onto a baking sheet, spreading out into a thin layer.
+6. Pour onto a rimmed baking sheet, spreading out into a thin layer.

 8. If granola isn’t crunchy yet, check back every few minutes until desirable texture is achieved.
-If the top is starting to brown, bump oven down to 200 degrees until finished.
+If the top is starting to turn to a golden brown, bump the oven down to 200°F until finished.

 homemade 6 ingredient nut free granola